 Step 5: Finishing

-While most blankets are knit all in one piece some patterns use squares or strips.
+While most blankets are knit all in one piece, some patterns use squares or stripes.
 These squares or stripes need to be stitched together to complete the project.
 Use a blanket stitch or basic seaming techniques to join the pieces together.

 Blanket Knitting Tips

 Now it’s time to get knitting!
 Check out these tips before you get started so you understand how to make a blanket.